Netatalk/netatalk/CONTRIBUTING.md

   - Variable and function names should be in snake_case
   - Lists of symbols, files etc. should be sorted in alphabetic order, unless a constraint dictates otherwise
   - One variable declaration and definition per line
-  - Code documentation comments should be in kernel-doc format
   - Alphanumeric symbols in optarg should be in alphabetical order, with unary options first and parameter options second

 Ex.